Saturnalia was one of the most important Roman festivals.

 Io Saturnalia!

-You can read the short story ‘Saturnalia Surprise‘ about how the Mitelae were surprised one year in ROMA NOVA EXTRA.
+Read the full text of a short story ‘Saturnalia Surprise‘ in this collection and discover how the Mitelae, especially Carina, were surprised one year in ROMA NOVA EXTRA.

 —————-